needForSp33d/cypress-boilerplate/README.md

 Browser Execution:

-- To launch the browser and then execute some/all tests run:
+- To launch the browser and then execute some or all tests, run:

 ```npm run cypress```